 The lower one is cheaper and more down to earth, but still really nice.
-You get internet (the speed has improved over the years!), an iron and an ironing board, a small equipped kitchenette, all sheets and towels..
+You get internet (the speed has improved over the years!), an iron and an ironing board, an equipped kitchenette, all sheets and towels…

 Jasna and her sister Andrija are incredibly nice people, always helpful and willing to go the extra mile.
-Since we’ve known each other for years now, we also get little gifts to each other.
+Since we’ve known each other for years now, we also give little gifts to each other.
 And when Jasna’s baking and we’re around, she always makes sure we get to taste a piece of pie :)